-I was like eight or nine and one days and my dad, he’s really my stepdad, but raise me like his own, surprised me with an entire Nike set.
-So it was like a matching Nike Ball, matching Nike shinguards, matching Nike cleats pink and green.
+I was like eight or nine and one day and my dad, he’s really my stepdad, but he raised me like his own, surprised me with an entire Nike set.
+So it was like a matching Nike Ball, matching Nike shinguards, matching Nike cleats—pink and green.
 And I didn’t even like pink at the time, but I was just like, wow.
-I don’t know how he did this, because my brother and I would have to hand me downs or play with like tennis shoes.
-And so when he came out with this, even my brothers were like, they had their jaws dropped and I clearly remember this.
+I don’t know how he did this, because my brother and I would have hand me downs or play with like tennis shoes.
+And so when he came out with this, even my brothers had their jaws dropped and I clearly remember this.

 I feel like when you’re raised amongst boys, it can go one of two ways.
 You’re either like the princess or you’re one of the boys.
 And I was one of the boys.
 And so, as we all did everything together, we all played soccer together, we all did swim together, we all did karate together.
 And so when it was time for soccer, that was like my dad’s like forte.

 So I fell in love with the sport, just playing.
-And then that memory with my dad, because he was the one that taught me just like how to move up and down a pitch and how to like to be aggressive in the game, that is probably the first one that I really remember.
+And then that memory with my dad, because he was the one that taught me how to move up and down a pitch and how to be aggressive in the game, that is probably the first one that I really remember.